chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 > How would you describe your English skills?
 > Are you comfortable working in English on a daily basis?

-I'm fluent in professional English and use it every day at work.
-I can handle technical discussions, documentation, and meetings in English, so I feel very confident using it.
+I'm fluent in professional English and use it daily at work.

+For example, I've written documentation for my projects in English.
+I'm confident with both spoken communication and technical discussions, and I'm always working to improve my English.
+So, I would be very comfortable using English every day in this role.

 ## German Level

-### Question

-- Are you learning German?
+> Are you learning German?
-- What is your current level of German?
+> What is your current level of German?
-- Do you plan to improve your German skills while working here?
+> Do you plan to improve your German skills while working here?

-### Answer

 Yes, I'm actively learning German.
-I've completed intensive courses up to B1 level and I'm continuing to improve.
-I want to keep improving my German to communicate more naturally with colleagues and clients.
+I've completed intensive courses up to B1 level.
+I can handle basic conversations, like greetings or simple emails, but I need more practice to be fluent.

+I'm excited to use German in the workplace, like in team chats, and plan to keep improving by taking classes.
+I believe working in a German-speaking environment will actually accelerate my learning process.

 ## Available Date